· 6 min read

 5. Does refresh preserve URL and metadata?

-When the tool offers “refresh,” ask whether the URL, slug, and metadata stay intact.
+When the tool offers "refresh," ask whether the URL, slug, and metadata stay intact.
 If a refresh creates a new URL, you've lost all internal link equity and triggered redirects.
 That's worse than not refreshing.
+Our guide to refreshing old blog posts covers the manual version of this workflow.

 6. Does it lock you in?